flutter/website/src/docs/development/ui/animations/tutorial.md

 {% comment %}
-The `vsync` object ties the ticking of the animation controller to the visiblity of the widget, so that when the animating widget goes off-screen, the ticking stops, and when the widget is restored, it starts again (without stopping the clock, so it's as if it had been ticking the whole time, but without using the CPU.)
+The `vsync` object ties the ticking of the animation controller to the visibility of the widget, so that when the animating widget goes off-screen, the ticking stops, and when the widget is restored, it starts again (without stopping the clock, so it's as if it had been ticking the whole time, but without using the CPU.)